BillyLarner/2-Flashing-LEDs/README.md

 This program was made using the tutorial supplied in the FreeNove starter kit.

-I am using this kit to learn the basics of programming C/C++ so I can study to become and electrical enginner.
+I am using this kit to learn the basics of programming C/C++ so I can study to become an electrical enginner.